jmartz-gmbh/anton/README.md

 ##### Classes
-Trigger - Class to trigger a build with project name and pipeline name Collector - Class to collect all projects and prepare workspace Queue - Class to trigger builds by queue.json
+Trigger - Class to trigger a build with project name and pipeline name Collector - Class to collect all projects and prepare workspace Jobber - Class to trigger builds by storage/jobber.json